ansys/ansys-sphinx-theme/doc/source/options.rst

 Customize icons
 ~~~~~~~~~~~~~~~
-The Ansys Sphinx themme allows you to control what icons are shown in the
+The Ansys Sphinx theme allows you to control what icons are shown in the
 navigation bar.

 - Conprehensive information on customizing icons is available in